JOIN TEAM JANELLE

 The daughter of teachers, her parents taught Janelle that education was the key to a better, safer world.
 When drug violence threatened her inner city neighborhood in Washington, DC, Janelle put that ideal into practice.
 She earned scholarships and put herself through school, earning her Bachelor’s degree in Electrical Engineering and her Master’s degree in Business Administration.

 Today, Janelle and her husband, Mark, live in Happy Valley with their children.
-Janelle operates her family’s small business, running two restaurants in our community.
+Janelle operates her family’s small business, running four restaurants in our community.
 In her restaurants, Janelle continues to embody those ideals taught to her early in life, mentoring her employees, providing scholarships to continue their education and encouraging them to dream big.

 Funding Our Schools First